Rokiis1/roadmap/QA/tasks/testingTechniquesandAnalysis/acceptanceTesting.md

    8. As a registered user, I can see a confirmation message after successfully logging into my account.
    9. As a registered user, I can use the "Forgot Password" feature to reset my password if I forget it.
    10. As a registered user, I can choose to remember my login credentials so that I don't have to enter them again when I visit the site next time.
+   11. As a registered user, I can see an error message if I enter an email address in an invalid format.
+   12. As a registered user, I can see an error message if I exceed the maximum number of login attempts.
+   13. As a registered user, I can see a "Show Password" option to toggle the visibility of my password.
+   14. As a registered user, I can be redirected to the previous page I was on after successfully logging in.
+   15. As a registered user, I can see a "Keep me logged in" option that, if selected, keeps me logged in even after closing the browser.
+   16. As a registered user, I can see a password strength indicator when I type my password.
+   17. As a registered user, I can see an error message if my session expires while I'm on the login page.
+   18. As a registered user, I can log out from my account.
+   19. As a registered user, I can see an error message if I try to login while already logged in.
+   20. As a registered user, I can recover my account if it gets locked due to too many failed login attempts.

 3. **Comprehensive Test Case for Checkout Process**